PITI: What It Is And What It Means For Your Mortgage

-As interested home buyers enter the real estate market in search of the perfect property, it’s crucial that they develop an awareness of their own financial situation.
-Many buyers are so concerned with the asking prices of homes they don’t realize that homeownership comes with a number of additional expenses.
-Before you set your sights on a home, make sure you can afford all of the costs by learning what PITI is and how it impacts your monthly mortgage payments.
+As you enter the real estate market in search of the perfect property, it’s crucial you know your financial situation.
+Many people are so concerned with the asking prices of homes that they don’t realize that homeownership comes with several additional expenses.

 PITI is an acronym that stands for principal, interest, taxes and insurance – the four major elements that make up mortgage payments.
-While the principal and interest tend to be buyers’ primary focus, it’s vital that you understand all components of your monthly mortgage payments.
+The principal payment made to the lender and interest paid on your mortgage tend to be buyers’ primary focus.
+But it’s vital that you understand all components of your monthly mortgage payments.

 Looking at the purchasing price of a home can give you some insight into the expenses involved.
 However, you can get deeper insight by examining the individual costs that comprise your monthly mortgage payment.

-While many buyers try to avoid large down payments, putting more down can actually save you money in the long run.
+While many buyers try to avoid large down payments, putting more down can save you money in the long run.
 The higher your down payment, the less you’ll need to borrow, meaning both your principal and the amount of interest you pay on it will be lower.

 Property taxes constitute the third part of PITI.
 The amount of taxes you pay on your home is based on the appraised value of the property.
-Although it’s included in your mortgage payments, this money is held in escrow and sent to the government to pay for local services, improvements and public schools.
+Although it’s included in your mortgage payments, this money is held in escrow and sent to the government to pay for local services, community improvements and funding for public schools.

 Your PITI also includes homeowners insurance, which protects your home in the event of damage or loss.
 Since your home is used as collateral for your loan, the insurance is also used as a precautionary measure to safeguard your lender’s investment.

 How PITI Impacts Your Mortgage